LesleyLai/digital-garden/content/Concepts/second derivative test.md

 > And we get $(x, y) = (0, 0)$ and $(1, 2)$.
 > At $(0, 0)$, we have $\det \left[D^2 w\right] = -144 < 0$, so it is a saddle point
 > At $(1, 2)$, we have $\det \left[D^2 w\right] = 144$ and $Tr \left[D^2 f\right] = w_{xx} w_{yy} > 0$, so it is a minimum point.

+## See Also
+- Taking second derivative is also useful to decide whether a real function is [[./convex and concave function|convex or concave]] at a point